kisiwu/storehouse-sequelize/README.md

 #### Note

-In case you are familiar with [sequelize], code in typescript and define your models by extending [Model](https://sequelize.org/master/class/lib/model.js~Model.html) class, we suggest you don't use this package as you will still need to import your models everytime.
+In case you are familiar with [sequelize], code in typescript and define your models by extending the class [Model](https://sequelize.org/master/class/lib/model.js~Model.html), we suggest you don't use this package as you will still need to import your models everytime.
 However we will still cover that case [here](#extending-model).

 ## Add a manager